Deleting posts automatically in Mastodon after a certain time period

 How do I make my server notice more posts and accounts?

-If a post isn’t visible from your server but you know it exists, you can manually force your server to notice it by copying and pasting the post’s URL from its original page on its home server into the search box on your server.
+If a specific post isn’t visible from your server but you know it exists, you can manually force your server to notice it by copying and pasting the post’s web address from its original page on its home server into the search box on your server.
 This will make the post appear within your server so you can interact with it and search for it just like any other post.
-Click here for more details about original pages.

 Why doesn’t my server just notice all posts and accounts from all servers?